rolypolytoy/picht/README.md

 # Picht

-A Python library for simulating electron beam trajectories through electrostatic lenses in the axisymmetric view, currently in its alpha.
+A Python library capable of calculating thousands of electron beam trajectories within seconds.
+Currently in its alpha.

 Supports unipotential (einzel) lenses, custom electrode geometries, and initial emission sizes beam divergence/convergence, for electrodynamic simulations.
 Currently supports electrons, is relativistic, and has a solver for Laplace's equation for electrostatics ∇²V = 0 using the Jacobi method.
 It then calculates electric fields (E = -∇V) numerically, solves for the non-magnetic Lorentz force equation, and uses BDF to solve for trajectories.
 It uses axisymmetric coordinates- radial coordinates are represented as r, and the z-axis is the direction of travel.
 There's no theta like in cylindrical coordinates because we assume spherical symmetry all around the z-axis.
 Solving equations in the axisymmetric view is a lot more feasible numerically, and for radially symmetric electron optics, which constitutes a large proportion of computational applications in the field, this is entirely sufficient.

 ## Installation
 ```bash